 - Is a degree in criminal justice worth it if you need to earn it online?

-- If I want to go into law enforcement, is a criminal justice degree worth it?
+- If I want to go into law enforcement, is an online criminal justice degree worth it?

-- Is a degree in criminal justice worth it at the associate’s level if you plan to earn a bachelor’s or master’s degree?
+- Is a degree in criminal justice worth it at the associate degree level if you plan to earn a bachelor’s or master’s degree?

-The reality is, criminal justice degrees open many career options that include a forensic scientist, a parole officer, a police officer, or even an attorney.
-While some of these criminal justice career options may require a more advanced degree (or even specialized training), many criminal justice careers begin with an associate’s or bachelor’s level academic degree.
+The reality is, online criminal justice programs and degrees open many career options that include a forensic scientist, a parole officer, a police officer, or even an attorney.
+While some of these criminal justice career options may require a more advanced degree (or even specialized training), many careers begin with an associate’s or bachelor’s level academic online criminal justice program.